 Minimally Invasive Robotic Surgery

-Surgeons at Rancho Springs Medical Center were the first in the region to use the da Vinci® Surgical System.
-This advanced robotic platform allows doctors to perform complex procedures using smaller incisions than standard surgery with tiny, precision tools operated robotically.
+Surgeons at Rancho Springs Medical Center perform robot-assisted surgery using the da Vinci® Xi™ Robotic Surgical System.
+This advanced machine gives surgeons more flexibility and precision than ever before.
+It enables doctors to perform complex procedures using smaller incisions than standard surgery with tiny, precision tools operated robotically.
 This may result in less pain, scarring, trauma and blood loss than other surgical procedures so that patients can potentially return to work and daily activities more quickly.

 - Potential benefits of minimally invasive robotic surgery over open surgery include: